VonHeikemen/lsp-zero.nvim/doc/md/guides/quick-recipes.md

 ### Setup with clangd_extensions.nvim

-[clangd_extensions.nvim](https://github.com/p00f/clangd_extensions.nvim) can be used to configure `clangd`, so all you have to do is tell lsp-zero to ignore the `clangd` server.
+[clangd_extensions.nvim](https://github.com/p00f/clangd_extensions.nvim) can be used to configure `clangd`, so all you have to do is use it after lsp-zero.

 ```lua
 local lsp = require('lsp-zero').preset({})